 ![]() SAVING AND LOADING OBJECTS IN R The Workspace and History You've probably noticed already, when you start and quit R, you see

 Your workspace, remember, consists of all the data objects you've created or loaded during your R session (and perhaps a few other things as well).
 When R asks if you want to save your workspace image before quitting, and you say "no", all of the NEW stuff you've created goes away--forever.
 If you say "yes", then a file called ".RData" is written to your working directory.
 The next time you start R in this directory, that workspace and all its data objects will be restored.
 This is extremely convenient for people who are running R in a terminal, such as the terminal.app in OS X or a Linux terminal.
 Those people can devote a working directory to each problem they are working on, and when they start R, they can simply change to that directory FIRST (before starting R), and R will open with that directory as the working directory and restore the workspace from there.
-It's not so convenient for people who are running R in Windows or in the Mac R GUI console, in which case R will always start in the same default working directory.
+It's not so convenient for people who are running R in Windows or in the Mac R GUI console, in which case R will always start in the same default working directory, IF you start it from the Dock or Desktop shortcut.
 In Windows XP that will be "My Documents".
-In Windows Vista and (I suspect) Windows 7, it is the user's home directory.
+In Windows Vista and (I suspect) Windows 7/8/10, it is the user's home directory.
 On the Mac and in Linux it will be the user's home directory.
-(If you don't know what your home directory is, then start R and use getwd( ).
-Then you'll know!)
-There is, of course, a work-around.
-I'll describe how it would work in Windows XP.
-Mac users, I suspect, will be smart enough to see the immediate generalization.
-In Windows XP, R opens by default in "My Documents".
-This default behavior can be changed, but there is little point in doing so.
+(NOTE: If you don't know what your home directory is, then start R and use getwd().
+If you want R to start somewhere else, there are several ways to do that, and differ somewhat in Windows vs. Mac.
+Google "default working directory R." And be prepared for more info on this than you probably cared to see!)
+(STUDENTS: If you are working in one of your university's computer labs, heaven help you!
+Due to various "security measures" typically in place on these machines, you may have trouble running R at all!
+Here at CCU, if you are working in Windows, it is ALWAYS necessary to start R from the desktop shortcut.
+That makes the Desktop your working directory-- don't ask me why!
+You should have read/write privileges to the Desktop, so R should work for you.
+You should create your "Rspace" folder on the Desktop.
+If you're working on one of the university's Macs, well, it's different!)
 When R opens, it will load the workspace file (".RData") if there is one, and it will also load the history file (".Rhistory") if there is one.
-(The history file is a list of commands entered during the previous R session.)
 If you then change your working directory, to "Rspace" let's say, R will bring along the already loaded workspace and history files, but it WILL NOT load any such files you've stored in "Rspace".
+(ANOTHER NOTE: The history file is a list of commands entered during previous R sessions.
+I never work with the history file and don't claim to understand it.
+It appears to have gotten much more confusing in the 5.5 years since I last revised this tutorial, and quite frankly I'm in no mood to try to untangle it.
+Therefore, I will make no further mention of it.
+Type help(history) at the command prompt for more info.)
 Let's say you have the following work habits.
 You open R, you change to

 "Rspace", you do your R business, you quit R and opt to save the workspace.
 The